slatedocs/slate/source/index.md

 		</tr>
 	</table>

-# Merchant Application Validation Web Service
+# KYC - Merchant: Merchant Application Validation Web Service

 ## Reseller Only Feature: How to associate a merchant with its owners